Skip to Content

 Use wood glue to secure the biscuits between the boards and the edge of each board.

 Once the three boards are glued, use the clamps to hold them in place for approx. 30 minutes.
-After removing clamps, allow 24 hours before proceeding.
+After removing the clamps, allow 24 hours before proceeding.

 Repeat this process until you have four sections.